5 Key Features Your Salesforce Project Management Tool Must HaveProject ManagementSalesforce

 The Salesforce platform is great for holding customer information, tracking and making new sales, and automating business processes.
-However, Salesforce comes up short in one major way: it does not support project managers in the best way possible.
-There are only a few if any, built-in Salesforce project management tools and functions.
+However, Salesforce comes up short in one major way: it does not support project managers in the best way possible by offering a built-in Salesforce project management tool and functions.

 Essential Salesforce Project Management Tool Features: